 The phase of discussions and strategy building is approaching its end.
 In the coming weeks, I am expected to answer the following questions:

-I'll write about this in the next post.
+I’ll write about that in the next post.